 Overall, the non-Gaussian and anisotropic simulations seem to reproduce the statistical properties of the polarized synchrotron emission well.

 In appendix~\ref{sec:a03,sub:02}, we test how our method performs simulating the synchrotron emission at 30~GHz, as observed by \textit{Planck}.
 We keep the parameters $\epsilon$, $\delta$ and $N$ as fitted from \textit{WMAP}.
 We observe that the method performs well at small scales (${>}2.5^\circ$), but under-performs for larger scales.
-The goal of this section is to show a simple data-driven way to generate more realistic simulations.
-There are several assumptions and limitations which are negligible at the current data sensitivity, but will not be the case for future experiments.
-For example, we assume that the $E$ and $B$ are equally non-Gaussian, even if we do not have evidence of it.
-We do not take into account the correlation of the non-Gaussianity between intensity and polarization.
-We consider $\epsilon$ and $\delta$ as fixed values, but in a more realistic context, they could vary with scale and space.
-Moreover, a frequency dependence in our model ($\epsilon$, $\delta$, $N$), for example due to a possible decorrelation between frequencies as observed in the dust emission \cite{planckDust}, could not be excluded.
-Such effects could explain the poor performance at 30~GHz for the large scales.